veggiedefender/http-server/README.md

 Don't use this for anything serious.

+* There is no live demo because I'm scared to put it online.

 ## Dependencies
 Zero outside of the standard library, of which this project only uses `socket` and `threading`.